dotnet/docs-maui/docs/android/emulator/troubleshooting.md

     Get-WindowsOptionalFeature -FeatureName Microsoft-Hyper-V-All -Online
     ```

-    If Hyper-V is not enabled, a message similar to the following example will be displayed to indicate that the state of Hyper-V is **Disabled**:
+    If Hyper-V isn't enabled, a message similar to the following example will be displayed to indicate that the state of Hyper-V is **Disabled**:

     ```
     FeatureName      : Microsoft-Hyper-V-All